twilio/twilio-verify-android/README.md

 ## Usage

-See the [project website](https://www.twilio.com/docs/admin/pages/21017/edit/preview/) for documentation
+See the [product website](https://www.twilio.com/docs/admin/pages/21017/edit/preview/) for documentation

 <a name='SampleApp'></a>